 - Review which cryptocurrencies customers can use to buy;

-- Utilise ratings and reviews, so buyers will know which sellers are the best.
+- Utilize ratings and reviews, so buyers will know which sellers are the best.

 6. Learn how to manage your sellers